The Department of Pharmacy at UT Medical Center works within medical center patients and contributes to the training of pharmacy residents.

-The University of Tennessee Medical Center is a 630-bed, tertiary care facility which serves the entire East Tennessee region.
-UT Medical Center is a Level I Trauma Center supported by UT LIFESTAR, an aeromedical helicopter program.
+The medical center is a 685-bed, tertiary care facility which serves the entire East Tennessee region.
+It is a Level I Trauma Center supported by UT LIFESTAR, an aeromedical helicopter program.
 UT Medical Center’s campus includes UT Graduate School of Medicine and UT College of Pharmacy, where approximately 200 pharmacy students train each year in the classroom and clinical rotations.

 An American Society of Health-System Pharmacists accredited PGY1 residency in pharmacy practice is offered as well as three specialty residency programs.
 The Department of Pharmacy was selected as one of four national implementation sites for the ASHP Residency Learning System and has been recognized by the Tennessee Society of Hospital Pharmacists (TSHP) for the Innovative Hospital Pharmacy Practice Award.
 UT Medical Center Department of Pharmacy also received a coveted invitation to share its pharmacist practice model innovations at ASHP’s pivotal Pharmacy Practice Model Initiative (PPMI) Summit.

 Click here for information about the Pharmacy Residency Program.